What Is SEO? A Quick Guide To Search Engine Optimisation

 Some of the typical activities include –

 - Content (‘Marketing’) – Reputable websites link to exceptional content.
 So creating amazing content will help attract links.
-This might include a how to guide, a story, a visualisation or infographic with compelling data.
+This might include a how to guide, a story, a visualisation, news or research with compelling data.

 - Digital PR – PR provides reasons for other websites to talk and link to a website.
 This might be internal newsflow, writing for external publications, original research or studies, expert interviews, quotes, product placement and much more.